ekmixon/orca-securechange/README.md

 **Adding a new workflow in SecureChange**

+* Login to SecureChange through the web UI
 * Create a workflow in SecureChange.
    * Workflow name: Orca Group Change
    * Type: Modify group